Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 Another huge benefit is that you can share your Instagram reel directly to your story.
 That can help you get two things done with just one shot.

-Important: If you want to share a reel to your story, you have to share it to your story first from this Share screen.
-Once you share it to any other thing, you will no longer be able to share it to your story.
+Important: If you want to share a reel to your story, you have to share it with your story first from this Share screen.
+Once you share it with any other thing, you will no longer be able to share it with your story.

 So, go on and leverage this feature.

 The Secret To Monetizing Every Instagram Follower

 The real secret for making money on Instagram isn’t on Instagram itself, but in the follow-up.

 The secret is in converting all the traffic through lead-squeeze pages into the traffic that you own, into your email list.
 Then through the power of email marketing, you will start converting the traffic that you own into customers.